Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes

 [{ [1][]{#1}

 { Our Volumetric Surfaces representation (\emph{b}) consists of $k$ lightweight, semi-transparent mesh shells that efficiently render fuzzy geometries with a limited number of samples $(3 \!\leq\! k \!\leq\!
 9)$ via rasterization.
 Our image quality surpasses that of surface-based methods (\emph{a}) and approaches the quality of 3D Gaussian splatting (\emph{c}).
-Unlike splatting methods, our sorting-free representation enables faster rendering, particularly on low-end or mobile graphics hardware. } }]
+Unlike splatting methods, our sorting-free representation enables faster rendering, particularly on low-power or mobile graphics hardware.
+Project page: \href{https://autonomousvision.github.io/volsurfs}{https://autonomousvision.github.io/volsurfs}. } }]